raffscardoso/task-manager/README.md

 # Task Manager
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.0.3.

 A functional task manager website using Angular 17, focusing on effective form validation using Reactive Forms module.